-Take a look at the coolest homemade Jockey Illusion costume ideas submitted to our annual Halloween Costume Contest.
-You’ll also find loads of homemade costume ideas and DIY Halloween costume inspiration.
+Take a look at these cool homemade Jockey Illusion costume ideas shared with us by costume enthusiasts from around the world.
+Along with the costumes here, you’ll also find loads of homemade costume ideas and DIY Halloween costume inspiration for your next costume project.
+Enjoy!

 This is a horse costume I made for a birthday party we had in a house.
 It’s a knight or a king riding a horse.
 The funny part is that you will look like a little person riding a horse!